MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/lib_modules.rst

 :mod:`MDAnalysis.lib.NeighborSearch` contains classes to do neighbor searches with MDAnalysis objects.

-:mod:`MDAnalysis.lib.grid` contains a fast implementation of grid neighbor search.
+:mod:`MDAnalysis.lib.nsgrid` contains a fast implementation of grid neighbor search.

 List of modules
 ---------------